kumina/buckler/README.md

 ## Configuration

-Buckler expects the following Django applications ettings:
+Buckler expects the following Django application settings:

 - `KIBANA_UPSTREAM`: The URL where Kibana can be found.
   E.g. `http://localhost:5601` - no trailing slash!